Sweden Southern Sweden

 Kärnan Tower in Helsingborg from the stairs

-3. The Terrace Stairs and view of the city
+3. The Terrace Stairs – Best views in the city

 The Terrace Stairs in Helsingborg